 Acute lymphocytic leukemia (ALL) is a fast-growing cancer of a type of white blood cells called lymphocytes.
 These cells are found in the bone marrow and other parts of the body.

-The following increase your risk for ALL:
+The following increase the risk of ALL:

-Acute lymphocytic leukemia (ALL) makes you more likely to bleed and develop infections.
+ALL makes the person more likely to bleed and develop infections.
 Symptoms include:

 A physical exam may reveal the following:

 Tests are also done to look for changes in the DNA inside the abnormal white cells.
 Certain DNA changes may determine what kind of treatment the person receives and the outlook.